vkeggers/DeNovo-Nematode-Pipeline/DeNovo-Nematode-Pipeline.md

 hifiasm -o sample.asm -t 32 --ul /path/to/filteredONT.fastq /path/to/hifi_reads.fastq

 #if you installed with git then you need to include the full path to hifiasm
-#make sure to comment out the option you do not want
+#make sure to comment out the option you do not want, remember comment out means to put a # at the beginning of the line
-#if you have it installed as a conda environment, make sure to load the environment before running the script
 ```

 Save and exit by pressing [esc], typing ":wq" and then [enter]